Meri Gudiya

 Meri Gudiya was an Indian television fantasy drama series which premiered on 16 December 2019 and is telecasted on Star Bharat.
 A remake of the Tamil serial Neeli, which inturn is a remake of Kannada serial Neeli, aired on Star Suvarna, it starred Aalisha Panwar and Jinisha Bhadhuri.
-It ended on 20 March, 2020 due to the Corona pandemic.
+It ended on 20 March 2020 due to the Corona pandemic.

 The production and broadcast of the show was indefinitely halted due to the COVID-19 pandemic lockdown in India in late March 2020.
 It was later announced that the show will not be brought back after the lockdown bringing the show to an abrupt ending.

 Plot

-It showcases the unconditional love of a mother for her daughter.
 The story revolves around the Gujral family who lives in Shimla.
-Raghvendra Gujral is a successful businessman who runs his ancestral business of coffee plantations, his wife Madhuri who is an extremely protective mother and their 7-year-old daughter Avi.
+Raghvendra Gujral is a successful businessman who runs his ancestral business of coffee plantations.
+His wife, Madhuri, is an extremely protective mother of their seven-year-old daughter, Avi.
+The show highlights the unconditional love of a mother for her daughter.